Westworld episode 2: Let's talk about that Game of Thrones and Jurassic Park Easter egg

 Maeve even has a Quicksilver from X-Men-like moment moving a bullet frozen in the air inches away from Lee's head.
 She uses a Westworld tech tablet to communicate with a drone robot in a server room, where her "brain" is plugged in.

 By the way, the drone robot's head reminded me of the GoPro VR rig that was developed in partnership with Google back in 2015.
-The drone robot gets Maeve's brain bulb out but is shot down in its attempt to escape.
+The drone robot gets Maeve's host CPU aka pearl out but is shot down in its attempt to escape.

 Maeve meets Serac

 Maeve awakes in a white dress in bed.
 She meets Serac, played by Vincent Cassel, in the real world.
 He wants to recruit Maeve to kill Dolores.
 I always feel that if Dolores is the brain of the show, then Maeve is Westworld's heart.
+And it's intense when one is pitted at the other.
 Maeve doesn't like this idea and goes to stab Serac who is able to freeze her mid-action with a remote control.

 So we now have Serac, Bernard and possibly Maeve going after Dolores who, in Bernard's words, is out to destroy the human race.